 While maps may portray the available options as being close to the location of Isla, traffic actually makes a short distance a long trip.
 The best option offered may actually be just an election time utterance rather than an actual promise.
 The vice mayor of Marikina verbally said that the city would allow for informal settlers to settle within the city limits.
 This would be ideal because it is still within Metro Manila.
 But unfortunately this is more an election time promise than an actual plan.
 Marikina according to UPA has historically had a MCF or Marikina citizen’s first approach to resettlement.

-In many cases, a lack of infrastructure can force people to spend more time in non productive activities (Kiber, 2011).
+In many cases, a lack of infrastructure can force people to spend more time in non-productive activities (Kiber, 2011).
 Without proper roads the relocation areas, time is wasted moving from place to place.
 When water is hard to come by, carrying water back to one’s house is time consuming.
 And so it may with any relocation scheme in which the NHA and local government does not comply with the UDHA.
 The wasted time could better be used towards earning income which could be further invested within the household.
 If the final relocation is outside of Metro Manila, the wasted time compounded with increased commute times could impact the family unit.
 Members of Isla remarked that commute time was one reason many had moved to the Pier area as to be closer to work which would increase the amount of time available to spend with family.

 But as the research of Kiber, Viratkapan et al, and UN Habitat all conclude, employment opportunities are paramount in a successful relocation.
 And that will most likely be the deciding factor for Isla residents.
 It is important for residents to conduct thorough research into the employment opportunities available with each proposed relocation site.
 If the local governments in Bulacan, Cavite and Laguna show promise and good faith in developing the proposed areas specifically around employment, then those areas may prove more desirable to community members.